Princeton Shape Retrieval and Analysis Group

 Project Overview

 Our goal is to investigate issues in shape-based retrieval and analysis of 3D models.
 As a first step, we have developed a search engine for 3D polygonal models (check it out by clicking here).
 The main research issues are to develop effective shape representations and query interfaces.
-The Princeton Shape Benchmark is a set of 3D models that can be downloaded for further research.
+The Princeton Shape Benchmark and Princeton Segmentation Benchmark provide data for evaluation of shape-based retrieval and analysis algorithms.
 This web page provides an overview of some projects on these topics.
 Our publications provide more details.

 Shape Representations